Caseyj8094/caseyj8094.github.io/index.md

 I am currently a graduate student in The University of Colorado's Master of Science in Environmental Sciences program.
 Current projects include:
 - Thermal sensing of Green Infrastructure in Denver,CO.
-- Assessing the Impact of Urban Heat Islands on Bumble Bee Populations in the Greater Denver Metro Area
+- Assessing the Impact of Urban Heat Islands on Bumble Bee Populations in Colorado.

 I am also the program assistant at [Earth Lab](https://earthlab.colorado.edu/our-team/casey-jenson) and [ESIIL](https://esiil.org/) and a Professional Research Associate Scientist at [CIRES](https://cires.colorado.edu/) at the University of Colorado Boulder.
 I am also a member of the North Central Regional Invasive Species and Climate Change Network team ([RISCC](https://nc-riscc.org/)).